OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-15.md

 ## 1 Corinthians 15:13

-But if there is no resurrection of the dead, then not even Christ has been raised;
+But if there is no resurrection of the dead, then Christ Himself has not been raised;

 ## 1 Corinthians 15:14